 where xxxxxxx is the 8-character name of the muffingen created World.
-It would be a simple matter of editing the values in the file (between the range of 0.0 and 1.0, for perfectly absorbing, and perfectly reflective, respectively).3 Note that the file runs North-to-South (top to bottom).
+It would be a simple matter of editing the values in the file (between the range of 0.0 and 1.0, for perfectly absorbing, and perfectly reflective, respectively).3 Note that the file data order is North-to-South (going from top to bottom in the file).